Mnikoei/Pipeline/README.md

-# Pipline
+# Pipeline
-A package for Laravel that helps you apply pipeline pattern to your codes
+COR pattern in a better way.